Quenches in the Sherrington-Kirkpatrick model: Single spin-flip dynamics

 In the field of disordered systems it has been predicted \cite{bouchaud1998out} that a slow simulated annealing algorithm with very slow cooling schedule also manages to reach configurations at energy compatible with $\egs$ in the SK model.
 One could think that the reluctant algorithm, performing a slowest descent in energy, is behaving in some similar way to such a slow simulated annealing, and thus the two algorithms may be effective for related reasons.
 While suggestive, this interpretation misses the crucial fact that simulated annealing can cross energy barriers due to thermal noise, while the reluctant algorithm follows trajectories along which the energy is monotonically decreasing.
 This makes it even more surprising that the reluctant algorithm can reach the ground state energy.

 In Appendix \ref{app:numerical_e_est}, we provide additional information.
 We verify the convergence speed already reported in previous literature.
 The greedy and random algorithms converge in $\caO(N)$ spin flips, and the reluctant algorithm in $\caO(N^2)$ spin flips.
 We also compare these simple heuristics with a more sophisticated algorithm, incremental approximate message passing (IAMP) \cite{montanari,alaoui2020algorithmic}, which provably provides solutions with the ground state density in the thermodynamic limit with polynomial time convergence speed by leveraging the fully-replica-symmetry-broken solution of the SK model \cite{beyond}.
 We observe that for a given system size $N$, IAMP performs best among the algorithms we tested.
+In Appendix \ref{ap:3spin}, we present numerical results for the same dynamics in the 3-spin model that do not exclude the possibility that, also in that model, the reluctant algorithm achieves energies that are predicted to be the lowest achievable efficiently \cite{alaoui2020algorithmic,huang2022tight}.

 Analyzing the greedy and reluctant dynamics theoretically is challenging, even though they seem very simple dynamical systems.
 This is due to the fact that at each time step, the full set of $N$ local fields must be taken into consideration to find the largest/smallest unsatisfied spin to flip.
 This leads to a time-dependent choice of spin to flip that prevents us to use the common analytic tools used to characterise disordered dynamical systems.
 Providing an analytical characterisation of this class of dynamical systems is an important open problem.